 If you are adopting a kitten from us congratulations!
 Bengals are wonderful personable loving cats.
 Once you own one, you'll always want to have one.

 Here's a list of things you'll need before you take your new baby home.
-I REALLY love Amazon's prices and their free 2 day shipping.
-They have the lowest prices anywhere on many cat items.
 Below you'll find many items that you can get for your kitten from Amazon, Walmart, Target, Chewy, etc.

 Also please see our page of other recommend bengal products.
 I've put together a really really great list of stuff bengals love such as interactive toys, window perches, cat wheels, etc.